Evryway/evryway.github.io/_drafts/2020-09-15-largest-interior.md

 [Step 5](#step5) determines which rectangles are linked to (adjacent) other rectangles, in the horizonal and vertical directions.
 [Step 6](#step6) uses this adjacency information to calculate, for each rectangle, the largest area rectangle that can be constructed by moving up and to the right.
-[Step 7](#step7) iterates all interior rectangles, calculating the areas for the adjoining rectangle regions, and tracking the best one.
+[Step 7](#step7) or, iterate all interior rectangles, calculating the areas for the adjoining rectangle regions, and tracking the best one.

 Each of these steps is simple to understand, and all steps can be solved in a linear fashion, feeding the results from each step into the next.